jdselwyn/Coryphopterus_Genome/README.md

   Reference_Sequence/chya_co1.fasta

 ```
 Annotate both assembled circular mtGenomes with: http://mitofish.aori.u-tokyo.ac.jp/annotation/input.html.
 Seems like there is an issue with the 33 kmer assemblies since the d-loop is split into 4 chunks.
 Initially made genome likely too large ~22k when most of the fish on mitofish are ~16k.
+Increasing the kmer length to 75 seems to have made it circularize into a more realistic looking genome.
+However there are two contigs which I'm not sure yet what to do with.
+It says to "Check manually if the two contigs overlap to merge them together!"

 Make a Tree with all the full mitochondrial sequences found on mitofish website.
 See if it passes the "smell test"
 ```